Better-Computing-Consulting/azure-storagesyncservice-migration-smb-over-quic-deployment/README.md

 # azure-storagesyncservice-migration-smb-over-quic-deployment
 Ansible playbook to deploy the resources for a Windows Server 2022 Datacenter Azure Edition with a virtual network gateway connected to a Cisco ASA Firewall on premises and a secured storage account.
 Two PowerShell scripts: one to deploy a StorageSyncService in azure to replicate a local share to the new storage account, and another script to setup the new Windows Server 2022 VM as a file server with a replica of the share and an SSL certificate to enable SMB over QUIC access on the public network for remote users without a VPN.

-To replicate clone your copy of the repository onto a linux server with Ansible and the azure.azcollection and cisco.asa collections, then execute the azresources.yml playblook.
+To replicate clone your copy of the repository onto a Linux server with Ansible and the azure.azcollection and cisco.asa collections, then execute the azresources.yml playblook.

-This plabook is based on the one for the https://bcc.bz/post/azure-devops-ci-ansible-vpn-deployment-between-virtual-network-gateway-and-cisco-asa repository, please thake a look at this repository for more details.
+This playbook is based on the one for the https://bcc.bz/post/azure-devops-ci-ansible-vpn-deployment-between-virtual-network-gateway-and-cisco-asa repository, please thake a look at this repository for more details.

-As in the VPN Deployment repocitory, the Ansible playbook in this one uses an Azure Key vault to retrieve the secrets used during execution.
-However, in addition to the secrets required for the setup of the point-to-connection between Azure and the on-prem network, ie, ASA login information and shared key, for the project we added a secret that hold the password of admninistrator of the Windows 2022 Virtual machine.
-Thus, while you can use the template and the steps of the VPN Deployment repocitory to deploy the KeyVault for this project, you need to add the admin password secret to the vault before executing the Ansible playbook.
+As in the VPN Deployment repository, the Ansible playbook in this one uses an Azure Key vault to retrieve the secrets used during execution.
+However, in addition to the secrets required for the setup of the point-to-connection between Azure and the on-prem network, i.e., ASA login information and shared key, for the project we added a secret that hold the password of administrator of the Windows 2022 Virtual machine.
+Thus, while you can use the template and the steps of the VPN Deployment repository to deploy the KeyVault for this project, you need to add the admin password secret to the vault before executing the Ansible playbook.
 You can add the secret to you existing Key Vault with this command:

 `az keyvault secret set --name vmadminpw --vault-name your-vault-name --value your-private-pw`